Two lakes, a towering waterfall and the Harder Kulm mountain in the gateway to the Jungfrau region, Interlaken.

 Unlike the resorts higher in the mountains, mainly Wengen and Grindelwald, Interlaken sits at the mountains’ base in a low-lying valley.
 The Aare River runs through Interlaken, from where it begins in the glaciers to the south, and stretches through the village connecting its two lakes.

 Interlaken itself isn't particularly large, and its main street, which includes the shopping district, connects its two rail stations, Interlaken Ost and Interlaken West.
-From these, you can take trains, busses and boats to regional sights.
+From these, you can take trains, buses and boats to regional sights.

 Two popular attractions are the Jungfraujoch and Schilthorn, both high mountain destinations.
 The Jungfraujoch is known as the Top of Europe, and the train station there is indeed the highest on the continent.
 You reach the Schilthorn by cable car.
 Both offer observation decks, sporting opportunities, mountaintop restaurants and interesting historical attractions.
 The restaurant at Schilthorn, Piz Gloria, was used in the James Bond film On Her Majesty’s Secret Service.